Is it possible to thruhike vegan?

-Since adopting a vegan lifestyle last year, my husband and I have hiked over 3000 miles on a plant based diet including about 500 miles on the Colorado Trail (CT) and over 2500 on the Continental Divide Trail (CDT), 800 miles on the Arizona Trail (AZT), and we have 1200 miles on the Pacific Northwest Trail (PNT) coming up this year!
-As with most of a vegan lifestyle, it’s not the most convenient way of traveling, yet it is far from impossible.
+Since adopting a vegan lifestyle in 2017, my husband and I have hiked nearly 4000 miles on a plant based diet including about 500 miles on the Colorado Trail (CT), over 2500 on the Continental Divide Trail (CDT), 800 miles on the Arizona Trail (AZT), and we have 1200 miles on the Pacific Northwest Trail (PNT) coming up this year!
+As with most aspects of a vegan lifestyle, it’s not the most convenient way of traveling, yet it is far from impossible.
 On the contrary, veganism and backpacking can very much coexist.

-There are actually quite a lot of vegan options that are lightweight, shelf stable, and nutritionally dense making them ideal for backpacking.
+There are actually quite a lot of vegan backpacking food options that are lightweight, shelf stable, and nutritionally dense making them ideal for backpacking.
 So, if you’re wondering how to take your vegan lifestyle to the trail, look no further!

 (Note: Be sure to always check labels of products for ingredient lists.
 Also, the list below has some items that contain palm oil which we typically avoid at home but we do eat sometimes on trail.)

 * = food that can be prepared stoveless